LuisPeregrinaPSL/C4C2020/README.md

 - User can share his achievements on social networks
 - Using VR view, user gets a virtual experience on his home forest

-There is a GPS tracking component monitoring if the users leaves home to launch the corresponding events.
+There is a GPS tracking component monitoring if the users leave home to launch the corresponding events.

 **Analytics Dashboard:**
 Online platform receiving data and statistics about the time that people stays out of home on different areas.